 If you are willing to spend extra money, getting a UV light for your aquarium can directly kill harmful bacteria and parasites in the water column.
 Some people also use UV light to kill aquarium algae.

 11. Diatom filter

 Some experienced fish keepers use diatom filters in addition to their regular biological filtration.
 Diatom filters can remove small particles down to micro.
-All the microscopic-sized organic waste, algae, even parasites can be filtered out through diatom.
+Diatom can filter out all the microscopic-sized organic waste, algae, even parasites.
 A fish keeper told me that his aquarium had been disease and parasite free for more than ten years thanks to his diatom filter.
 If budget is not a concern, then why not?

-To keep excellent aquarium water quality is actually an easy task if you follow the first eight tips.
+To keep excellent aquarium water quality, it is more than just to keep the water clean.
+However, it is an easy task if you follow the first eight tips.
 They are mandatory for almost all fish keepers (except for RO water users and saltwater aquarium keepers).
-The last three tips are for advanced fish keepers who have the extra money to spend, and they are not absolutely needed but nice to have.
+The last three tips are for advanced fish keepers who have the extra money to spend, and they are not must but nice to have.